 It can be effective to position yourself close to one of the show's major players.
 However, while position can help, it's what you do with the space that counts.

-Every well-run exhibition offers opportunities to maximise your PR and marketing.
+Every well-run exhibition offers opportunities to maximise your pre-event promotion.
 You can often send a promotional mailing to the trade fair's list of pre-registered visitors.
-Contact relevant magazines well before the event to ensure that your business is featured in the pre-show editorial coverage.
-Invite journalists to your stand and put copies of press releases and company literature in the exhibition press office.
+Contact relevant publications well before the event to ensure that your business is featured in their pre-show coverage.
+Invite journalists to your stand, and put copies of press releases and company literature in the exhibition press office.

 Exhibition halls are full of visual clutter.
 However, you don't have to spend a fortune to make an impact.
 Make your exhibition stand as open as possible and create an atmosphere that is welcoming and not intimidating.

 An effective stand design should have a focal point that will draw attention and add a wow factor.
 It will help to attract visitors and ensure they remember you.

 Some exhibitors use incentives or promotional gifts to attract visitors to their stand.
-These can be effective, especially if they are pertinent to your business, such as offering samples of your products.
+These can be effective, especially if they are genuinely useful to your target market, such as samples of your products.
 Sometimes, however, freebies can attract time-wasters.

-In fact, a pen and clipboard approach is friendlier and more effective, allowing you to ask more in-depth questions.
-You can establish whether the person in front of you has buying authority and find out what their needs and timescales are.
+In fact, a pen and clipboard approach can be friendlier and more effective, allowing you to ask more in-depth questions.
+You can establish whether the person in front of you has buying authority, and find out what their needs and timescales are.

 You must honour any commitments you've made by sending information or quotes to anyone who requested them.
-Most importantly, make a list of the hottest prospects, rate your leads and get in touch.
+Most importantly, make a list of the hottest prospects, rate your leads, and get in touch to close the sale.